NHS IVF Eligibility Calculator (updated February 2026)

 • No privately funded IVF cycles already completed (varies by region)

-Your GP or fertility clinic will confirm your exact criteria based on local guidance, or you can use our calculator for quicker results.
+Your GP or fertility clinic will confirm your exact criteria based on local guidance — or use our calculator above for a personalised assessment right now.

 How long is the IVF waiting list in the UK NHS?

 There’s no single answer — and that’s one of the most frustrating parts of navigating NHS fertility treatment.
-Waiting times for NHS-funded IVF vary not just by country, but by region, clinic capacity, and individual circumstances.
+Waiting times vary by country, region, clinic capacity, and individual circumstances.

-Typical waiting times in England range from 6 weeks to 4 months after your referral is approved — but in high-demand areas, this can stretch, even up to 3 years.
-Some regions also have prioritisation policies (e.g. based on age), which can affect when your treatment begins.
+In England, typical waiting times range from 6 weeks to 4 months after your referral is approved — but in high-demand areas, this can stretch significantly, sometimes up to 3 years.
+Some regions also prioritise based on age.

-Once your GP has referred you and you’ve completed the required fertility investigations, you’ll be assessed for eligibility under your local Integrated Care Board (ICB) policy.
-If you meet the criteria and funding is approved, you’ll be referred to a fertility clinic — but how long you wait after that can depend on:
+Once your GP has referred you and you’ve completed the required fertility investigations, you’ll be assessed for eligibility under your local ICB policy.
+If you meet the criteria and funding is approved, you’ll be referred to a fertility clinic — but how long you wait after that depends on:

-• Your ICB’s funding cycle and backlog: Some areas release fertility treatment funding in set windows, while others approve referrals on a rolling basis.
-If funding for the year has been allocated, you may be placed on a waiting list for the next round.
+• Your ICB’s funding cycle and backlog: Some areas release fertility treatment funding in set windows, while others approve on a rolling basis.

 • Clinic capacity and demand: Even after funding is approved, local clinics may have long queues depending on staffing, lab space, and regional demand.